How to make kratom extracts?

 Using more alcohol reduces the amount lost when straining the powder, but it also increases the time needed for evaporation.
 Start with a ratio of 2 parts alcohol to 1 part kratom.
 For 100g of kratom, use 200 ml of alcohol.

 Just make sure it’s all fully soaked with a little extra to splash around.
 Then add a few drops of lemon juice to aid in extraction of alkaloids, it’s optional though.
 I’d say 4-5 drops of your doing the above amount will be plenty.

 After that you will do some math.
 Take the original amount of powder and divide it by the amount of tincture you know currently after extraction.
 That’ll give you the amount per ml or whatever unit you want to use to measure it in.
-I’d suggest measuring it in ml, as that’s the most common way tinctures are measured to be dosed.
+I suggest measuring it in ml, as that’s how most people commonly measure tinctures for dosing.

 Hope this helps!
 Just make sure you do the math right, so you don’t end up feeling bad about taking too much.
-I would say start with half your normal dose of powder when first trying the tincture or enhanced powder, that way you can help prevent overdoing it at first.
+Start with half your usual powder dose when trying the tincture or enhanced powder.
+This helps avoid taking too much initially.

 Remember that 1 fluid oz equals 29.5735 Milliliters.
 30 ml is roughly one fluid ounce.

 You can reduce the volume of tincture by evaporating off more alcohol, which will increase the concentration of the tincture.
 So, let us say you want 4g per ml.
 That means you’ll want to reduce that tincture till you have 25ml left.
 25ml x 4g/ml= the starting 100g.

 To do this, you can open the lid of a mason jar.
 Then, cover it with cheese cloth or a small piece of old t-shirt.